sllam/comingle/android_apps/README.md

 neither are they intended to do any form of harm to yourself or your mobile device.
 However, I cannot be liable for any freak accidents that occur while you are running these apps.
 So please be cautious while using them.

+IMPORTANT!!
+Be careful about connecting more than six devices via wifi-direct.
+Power consumption on the network owner device is insane!
+And device will SERIOUSLY HEAT UP.
+Bewarned!
+And wear thick mittens!

 And don't use your mobile devices while driving or operating heavy machinery.